-Smart bulbs are LED based, which won’t be negatively impacted by turning the power on/off throughout the day via the switch.
-This will however effectively disable the smart bulb (as there’s no power flowing to it), but it won’t damage it.
+Smart bulbs are LED based, which are not negatively impacted by turning the power on/off via the switch.
+This will, however, effectively disable the smart bulb because there is no power flowing to it.

-LED bulbs are fairly popular nowadays, especially throughout Europe where a series of energy saving regulations has made LED bulbs prevalent due to progressively banning certain types of non-LED bulbs.
+LED bulbs are fairly popular nowadays, especially throughout Europe where a series of energy saving regulations have slowly banned certain types of non-LED bulbs.

-The majority of non-LED bulbs emit light by using tungsten (the metal) filaments which heat up and ultimately emit electrons – light – via thermionic emission.
+The majority of non-LED bulbs emit light by using tungsten (metal) filaments which heat up and ultimately emit electrons – light – via thermionic emission.
 The two main types of non-LED bulb that you may have in your home or office are:

 - Incandescent/Halogen Bulbs – an initial inrush of current rapidly heats the filament to be white hot, before the current drops back down – but the filament still remains quite hot throughout the bulb being turned on.
 This heat is what causes light to be expelled out of the bulb, to light your room.